anchorskov/this-is-us/content/townhall.md

 ---
 title: "Town Hall"
+url: "/townhall/"
+layout: "townhall"  # optional if you're using a custom layout
+weight: 8
 ---

-## Resources

-Welcome to the Town Hall.
-This is a space for honest conversation, thoughtful questions, and shared stories.
-Please be respectful.
+Welcome to our Town Hall — a place for community reflection, respectful conversation, and real connection.